pliptor/PicoNN/README.md

 [PicoNN](https://github.com/pliptor/PicoNN)

-* It's a fully functional, self-contained,  neural network testing and study platform.
+* It's a fully functional, self-contained,  neural network testing and studying platform.
-* It has **less than 500 lines of code** and yet has zero dependencies for a quick and easy instalation.
-If you understand every line, **you might walk out of with a feeling you understood most of the principles of neural network**.
+* It has **less than 500 lines of code** and yet no dependencies.
+If you understand every line of the code, **you might have understood many of the principles of modern neural network**.
+It does assume you know a little about linear algebra such as matrix multiplications.
 * It is not meant for building a full blown application.
-For a comprehesive platform you may want to try [tiny-dnn](https://github.com/tiny-dnn/tiny-dnn).
+You may want to try [tiny-dnn](https://github.com/tiny-dnn/tiny-dnn) for a comprehensive platform.
 * Concepts you may learn with this code:
     - *Forward propagation*
     - *Back propagation*